codeworkx/ramack-openhab2-addons/addons/binding/org.openhab.binding.resol/README.md

 ## Supported Things

-VBusLAN-Bridge as interface to the Resol VBus
-Many Resol Controllers and modules
+VBusLAN-Bridge, DataLogger DL2 and DL3 as interface between LAN and Resol VBus Many Resol Controllers and Modules like WMZ heat meters, HKM Heating circuit extensions etc.

 ## Discovery

-Discovery is supported for VBus-LAN adapters, but it should also work for data loggers providing the same IP interface as the VBusLAN-Adapter.
+Discovery is supported for VBus-LAN adapters , but it should also work for data loggers providing the same IP interface as the VBusLAN-Adapter.

 ## Binding Configuration